 4. Slug humt

 Slugs are particularly damaging to seedlings.
 It’s dispiriting to wake up in the morning to find all your seedlings have been eaten (I speak from experience, unfortunately).

 By finding and removing as many slugs as you can find now, you will help keep your seedlings safe.
 It also helps to start keep slugs numbers under control at the atart of the season.
 It’s impossible to get rid of slugs completely and there is no need to, as a few slugs won’t pose too many problems.
 However, large populations need to be avoided as they make succesful growing very difficult.
 Have a hunt under pots and in any other cracks or areas they can hide.
 Go outside after dark one evening, ideally in wet weather (this is when most slugs are visible and active) armed with a torch, and collect up all the slugs you can find.
 You can move the collected slugs to a local park, feed to the birds, or give to a friend who has chickens.
 You can also cut them in half and add them to your wormery.
 This might sound cruel but it is much better than using slug pellets that kill other life indiscriminately – and you’ll be recycling their nutrients in the wormery, too.

 5. Protect your seedlings

-You can protect your crops with cloches (eg upturned water cooler bottles or hoops covered in plastic) .
-Or you can buy, at low cost, ‘horticultural fleece’, which you just lie over your crops.
+You can protect your crops with cloches, for example upturned water cooler bottles or hoops covered in plastic .
+These can also offer some protection from slugs.
+Or buy ‘horticultural fleece’, which you just lie over your crops.
 Tie it on to the pot so it can’t blow off.

+- Salads.
 If you sowed winter salads in August / September last year, you will notice that they begin to grow faster again as the day lengths get longer and the temperature warms.
-The leaves always seem particularly tasty at this time of year – and they make a very welcome change from root veg!
+Salad leaves are often at their most flavoursome at this time of year.

 7. Common questions